teja-app/teja/README.md

 - AI-Enhanced Journaling: Gain deeper self-understanding with personalized prompts and insights that evolve with you.
 - Smart Mood Tracking: Identify emotional patterns and triggers to boost your emotional intelligence and find balance.
 - Tailored Wellness Guidance: Receive compassionate, AI-generated advice customized to your unique journey.
-- Uncompromising Privacy: Feel safe expressing your thoughts with our end-to-end encryption and anonymous registration.
 - Daily Motivation: Start each day inspired with curated quotes and affirmations that speak to your heart.

 ## Key Features